 18.1.
-Bodies of annotations
+Bodies of Unstructured Annotations

-The flexibility of P4 annotations comes from the minimal structure mandated by the P4 grammar: annotation bodies may contain any sequence of terminals, so long as parentheses are balanced.
+The flexibility of P4 unstructured annotations comes from the minimal structure mandated by the P4 grammar: unstructured annotation bodies may contain any sequence of terminals, so long as parentheses are balanced.
 In the following grammar fragment, the annotationToken non-terminal represents any terminal produced by the lexer, including keywords, identifiers, string and integer literals, and symbols, but excluding parentheses.

-Annotations may impose additional structure on their bodies, and are not confined to the P4 language.
-For example, the P4Runtime specification defines a @pkginfo annotation that takes key-value pairs, which are not found in the main P4 language.
+Unstructured annotations may impose additional structure on their bodies, and are not confined to the P4 language.
+For example, the P4Runtime specification defines a @pkginfo annotation that expects key-value pairs.